 Once you are back in the port, check out l’Opera restaurant, just opposite Jean Jaures quay.
 Here you will find a selection of typical French dishes, excellent service, a colourful dance show and disco until late into the night!

-Nowadays Saint-Tropez is a young people’s resort with its famous Bagatelle Beach, Nikki Beach, and with Plage de Pampelonne making part of the world’s top beaches.
+Nowadays Saint-Tropez is a young people’s resort with its famous Nikki Beach, La Voile Rouge, and with Plage de Pampelonne making part of the world’s top beaches.
 But the town has also got quite a lot of history, one can count about 17 historical monuments.
 Art lovers can enjoy the works by famous painters exhibited in the local museums.
 Once you are in the old town, you can also easily stumble into a contemporary gallery or two.
 If you are a history lover and a luxury resort fan, Saint-Tropez definitely ticks all the boxes!